ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 In case the KDC maintains the public keys of group members, a node in the group can contact the KDC to request public keys of either all group members or a specified subset, using the messages defined below.

-{{fig-public-key-req-resp}} gives an overview of the exchange described.
+{{fig-public-key-req-resp}} gives an overview of the exchange described above.

 ~~~~~~~~~~~
 Client                                       KDC